Definition, Etiology, PathogenesisTop

 3. Imaging studies: Radiographs of the hands are usually nonspecific and not very helpful in establishing the diagnosis of AOSD.
 Radiographs of the involved joints may reveal periarticular osteopenia, narrowing of the joint space, erosions, as well as early development of ankylosis.
 In some patients, rapid destruction of 1 or both hip joints, less often of a knee joint, is observed.
 Computed tomography (CT) may demonstrate retroperitoneal lymphadenopathy.

-Most frequently, diagnosis is based on the Yamaguchi diagnostic criteria (Table 14.1-1).
+Most frequently diagnosis is based on the Yamaguchi diagnostic criteria (Table 14.1-1).

 The key categories of conditions in the differential diagnosis for AOSD are infections, malignancies, and autoimmune diseases.
-Potential infections to rule out include human immunodeficiency virus, cytomegalovirus, Epstein-Barr virus, hepatitis B, hepatitis C, parvovirus B19, rubella, infective endocarditis, syphilis, and toxoplasmosis.
+Potential infections to rule out include HIV, cytomegalovirus, Epstein-Barr virus, hepatitis B, hepatitis C, parvovirus B19, rubella, infective endocarditis, syphilis, and toxoplasmosis.
 Malignancies to exclude are primarily malignant lymphomas or any other metastatic disease.
 Potential autoimmune diseases, which may mimic AOSD, include systemic lupus erythematous, rheumatoid arthritis, systemic vasculitis, familial Mediterranean fever, hemophagocytic syndrome, and sarcoidosis.

 1. Nonsteroidal anti-inflammatory drugs (NSAIDs): Retrospective cohort studies have shown NSAIDs to be ineffective in controlling symptoms of AOSD, with >80% of patients failing to respond.
 In addition, up to 20% of patients experienced an adverse event.
 Therefore, NSAIDs are not an effective agent in controlling disease activity.
 They may be used as adjunctive therapy for arthritic symptoms, but high-quality evidence for their use in this role is lacking.
 NSAIDs could be tried alone in a mild form of the disease for a limited period of time.